 Whatever editor you choose to use, using WordPress’ built-in Pages allows you to easily create dynamic and gorgeous web pages.

 The Posts section has the same Editor as the Pages section, except this content category creates blog posts.
 Posts are at the core of WordPress because the software began as a blogging tool.

 Posts utilize the same content Editor as Pages, so creating Pages and Posts is the same experience.

 The main difference between Pages and Posts is volume.
 Let’s say a typical small business website will have 5-10 core pages (Home Page, About Us, Contact Us, Services, and so on).
-That same company could (and should if they are believers in inbound marketing) have 100s of blog posts.
+That same company could have 100s of blog posts.

 To manage the high volume of Posts, WordPress comes with extensive categorization and hierarchy management.
 Posts can be easily organized into Categories.

 You can add and nest as many categories as you need.
 With Categories, content can be displayed hierarchically on your website such a yourdomainname.com/guides/best-business-practices/yourcontent.